Can London win back home buyers from the UAE?

 In a sluggish market, canny tactics can be presented as a silver bullet.
 In London, a below-the-radar approach continues to seduce.
 But the strategy has mixed results.

-For her thoughts on off market deals, please read the full article here.
+Please read the full article here.

 Marylebone property prices are ‘defying gravity’